The Benefits of E-Invoicing (Electronic Invoicing)

 Electronic invoicing (e-invoicing) is the transmission, reception, and processing of digital transactional documents between suppliers and buyers.
 A true e-invoicing method should be entirely electronic in such a way that data from the supplier can be integrated directly into the buyer’s system.

-A scanned invoice in Adobe PDF format sent via email, for instance, is not a true e-invoice because it may need additional data re-entry which is time-consuming and error-prone.
+A scanned invoice in Adobe PDF format sent via email, for instance, is not a true e-invoice.
+While it may appear digital, it still requires additional data re-entry, which can be both time-consuming and prone to mistakes.
+This manual input not only increases the chances of errors but also slows down the overall invoicing process.

 Benefits of e-invoicing at a glance